Hans Krebs (Wehrmacht general)

 Hans Otto Wilhelm Eugen Krebs (4 March 1898 – 2 May 1945) was a German Army general of infantry who served during World War II.
-A career soldier, he served in the Reichswehr and the Wehrmacht.
-He served as the last Chief of Staff of the Oberkommando des Heeres (OKH) during the final phase of the war in Europe (1 April to 1 May 1945).
+A career soldier, he served in the Imperial German Army, Reichswehr and the Wehrmacht’s Heer.
+He served as the last Chief of Staff of the Oberkommando des Heeres (OKH) for the Wehrmacht High Command (OKW) during the final phase of the war in Europe (1 April to 1 May 1945).
 Krebs tried to open negotiations to surrender with the Red Army, which failed; he committed suicide in the Führerbunker during the early hours of 2 May 1945, two days after Adolf Hitler killed himself.

 Early life and education

 Krebs was born in Helmstedt.
 He volunteered for service in the Imperial German Army in 1914, becoming an officer in 1915.

 Military career

 In 1931, Krebs worked in the Defence Ministry, where he maintained contacts with the Red Army in the context of joint military exercises conducted by the two countries.
 Krebs held strong antisemitic and anti-communist views, as evidenced by his description of the members of a Soviet military delegation that visited Berlin in 1932: "a sly and cunning Jew ... [and] a Jewish half-breed ... insincere, with a suspicious and treacherous nature, apparently a fanatic Communist."

-In 1936, Krebs was posted to the German embassy in Moscow as a military attaché; he held this position up to the invasion of the Soviet Union.
+In 1936, Krebs was posted to the German embassy in Moscow as a military attaché; he spoke excellent Russian.
+Krebs held this position up to the invasion of the Soviet Union.
 As such, he played a role in the Wehrmacht's faulty intelligence regarding the capabilities of the Red Army.